wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 Safaricom through its services has managed to control the financial, communication & the internet markets.
 They are the gatekeepers.
 Such data is utilitarian in retail.
 With users looking for the best services/products, the platform can attain a buying decision coordination that's unmatched, retaining users & suppliers.
 Data is the business, everything else is a means.

 ** 3. An Eco-System ** <br/>
-It's tough to build a platform that fulfills all consumers/suppliers need.
-An open platform where developers & partners can build upon & integrate with the core platform is essential.
-As well as aligning the economics to incentivize this.
-The network effects are double-edged.
+It's tough to build a platform that fulfills all consumers/suppliers needs.
+An open & friendly platform where developers & partners can build upon & integrate with the core platform is essential.
+Economics should be aligned to incentivize this.<br/> The network effects are two sided.
 Developers build (micro-apps) on the platform attracting users, which in-turn attracted developers.
 Again, once this wheel starts rolling, it's extremely hard to compete with.
 An ecosystem is more powerful than platform lock-ins.
 Apple & WeChat have perfected this.

 What are the advantages and moats for such a platform?